Understanding Home Equity Investments: your comprehensive guide

 The cons of a Home Equity Investment

 1. Sharing future appreciation: The trade-off for accessing your home's equity now is that you'll need to share a slice of your home's future value later.
-If your property appreciates significantly over time, this could mean repaying substantially more than you initially received.
-This can make the HEI more expensive than other options on the market.
+If your property appreciates significantly over time, this could mean repaying substantially more than you received.
+This can make the HEI more expensive than other options.

 2. Longer application timeline: Because the Home Equity Investment is a home equity product that requires an appraisal and a clean title, it can take longer to qualify for an HEI than it would for some other products, such as personal loans.